-"Koch is one of us.
-He's family," writes Kurt Brokaw about the documentary that lifts up the imperfect politician.
-Koch is among Brokaw's critic's choices from the 22nd New York Jewish Film Festival, screening at Lincoln Center from January 9-24, 2013.
+"Hannah Arendt is subject to debate from start to finish," writes Kurt Brokaw about the narrative feature that delves into the life of the controversial political theorist.
+Released theatrically on May 29th, Hannah Arendt is a final addition to Brokaw's critic's choices from the 22nd New York Jewish Film Festival, which was held at Lincoln Center in January 2013.

 The 22nd Annual New York Jewish Film Festival plays at Lincoln Center January 9-24, 2013.
 Senior film critic Kurt Brokaw samples 45 films from nine countries and presents his critic’s choices.